opencv/opencv/modules/core/doc/operations_on_arrays.rst

 See also:
 :func:`sortIdx`,:func:`randShuffle` .. index:: sortIdx

-cv::sortIdx
+sortIdx
 -----------
-.. cfunction:: void sortIdx(const Mat\& src, Mat\& dst, int flags)
+.. c:function:: void sortIdx(const Mat\& src, Mat\& dst, int flags)

     Sorts each row or each column of a matrix